The short answer is “yes”, but there are right and wrong ways to do it.

 Let’s get straight into the scripts for real estate agents

-Let’s start with a script for when you’re making an initial cold call to someone to see if they’re interested in buying.
+Let’s start with a real estate script for when you’re making an initial cold call to someone to see if they’re interested in buying.

 This prospecting script is good for: Gauging a prospect, hearing their pain points and getting your foot in the door.
 If they don’t write you off, arrange a time when you can call them back for a more in-depth chat about how you can help their property affairs.

 “Hi!
 My name is John.
 It’s so good to finally reach you!
 I’m a real estate expert for the Big Wins Real Estate community.
 Just checking, is this a good time to talk?”

 Now, let the prospect respond.
 For all you know, they’re driving or in the middle of something.
 Showing a prospect that you understand they may be busy is always a good way to build initial rapport, as it shows them that you understand that they have a life.